liuxjep/iam/remove-users.md

 * An Identity and access management (IAM) policy for the User management account management service with the Administrator role assigned and be the Cloud Foundry org manager if the user belongs to a Cloud Foundry org.
 * If you have classic infrastructure in your account, a user must have an IAM policy for the User management account management service with the Administrator role assigned, be the Cloud Foundry org manager if the user belongs to a Cloud Foundry org, and be an ancestor of the user in the classic infrastructure user hierarchy with the Manage user classic infrastructure permission assigned.

+Only users with the correct access can remove others.
+If you use a service ID to authenticate, you can't remove users from the account.
+{: note}

 To remove a user from an account, complete the following steps: